therealJMT/prompt-library/educational-content.md

 - Length: Approximately 3000 words
 - Audience: "{{AUDIENCE}}" with the expected prerequisite knowledge considering the specific audience "{{AUDIENCE}}"
 - Style: professional yet friendly with real world examples
-- Format: step by step with clear section breaks in markdown format
+- Format: step by step with clear section breaks in markdown format, only put markdown format into code blocks when necessary try to use it naturally

 CONTENT REQUIREMENTS:
 1. Begin with a compelling introduction that explains why "{{TOPIC}}" matters in the context "{{CONTEXT}}" for audience "{{AUDIENCE}}" and what prerequisite knowledge is expected of audience "{{AUDIENCE}}"